Jzukas125/Obsidian-Notes/CyberSecruity/Security+/CompTIA Security+ Get Certified Get Ahead SY0-701 Study Guide Notes.md

 Service Level Agreement (SLA) is an agreement between a company and a vendor that stipulates performance expectations, such as minimum uptime and maximum downtime levels

-Memorandum of understandings (MOUs) expresses an understanding between two or more parties, indicating their intention to work together toward a common goa
+Memorandum of understandings (MOUs) expresses an understanding between two or more parties, indicating their intention to work together toward a common goal

+A business partners agreement (BPA) is a written agreement that details the relationship between business partners, including their obligations toward the partnership